The Main Types of Microsoft Office Licenses: Options Explained

 Microsoft Office is the most used document editing suite right now.
 It can do more than that, a lot more.
 Unfortunately, when it comes to buying a license for Microsoft’s suite things are not that simple.

 Most Microsoft licensing options are hard to fully comprehend, even by professionals.
-It doesn’t help the fact that Microsoft keeps renaming their products and making changes to plans, adding new ones, chances features, and pricing.
+It doesn’t help the fact that Microsoft keeps renaming its products and making changes to plans, adding new ones, chances features, and pricing.

 So, if you want to learn more about Microsoft Office license types you came to the right place.
 Let’s get going: